eugenius1/eugenius1.github.io/_posts/2016-07-23-how-i-made-this-website.md

 I had to choose a website domain name that I could spell out in a few seconds yet you could remember after some months or even years.
 Shortness vs Reliability.
 There were three contenders and in the end I settled on the middle ground and that's `eusebius.tech`.
 This domain name just has my first name and I like that the extension captures my techie personality.

 [hover.com](https://hover.com/Yiflhr2y)
+Other registrars exists but I chose hover because of the value, considering they offer free Whois privacy.

 > Image showing hover price